Jordan Hulls: Professional career

 After going undrafted in the 2013 NBA draft, Hulls signed his first professional contract with Energa Czarni of the Polish Basketball League.

 On September 3, 2014, he signed with Sigal Prishtina of the Kosovo Basketball Superleague for the 2014–15 season.

 On May 30, 2015, he signed with Limburg United of the Belgian League.

 On July 8, 2016, he signed with Eisbären Bremerhaven of the Basketball Bundesliga.

 On June 18, 2018, Hulls signed with s.Oliver Würzburg.
 He won the FIBA Europe Cup Fan Vote MVP.

 On October 12, 2020, he has signed with MHP Riesen Ludwigsburg of the Basketball Bundesliga (BBL).

-On June 6, 2022, MHP Riesen Ludwigsburg announced the retirement of Hulls as professional basketball player.
+On June 6, 2022, Riesen Ludwigsburg announced the retirement of Hulls as professional basketball player.
 He currently works as team and recruiting coordinator for Indiana University in his hometown, where he had played earlier.

 The Basketball Tournament (TBT) (2015–2017)

 In the summers of 2015, '16, and 2017, Hulls played in The Basketball Tournament on ESPN for team Armored Athlete.
 He competed for the $2 million prize, and for team Armored Athlete in 2017, he averaged 7.5 points per game.
 Hulls helped take team Armored Athlete in 2017 to the West Regional Championship, where they lost to Team Challenge ALS 75–63.
 In TBT 2018, Hulls averaged 8.7 points, 2 rebounds, and 1.3 steals per game for Armored Athlete.
 They reached the Super 16 before falling to Boeheim's Army.